kee-org/www-kee-pm/content/keevault/privacy.md

 ### Your GDPR rights

 Kee Vault respects privacy rights under Regulation (EU) 2016 / 679 (GDPR).
 Information that GDPR requires us to give can be found throughout this privacy statement.
-So can information about specific rights, like <a href="#how-you-can-access-and-control-the-information-we-collect">access, rectification, erasure</a> and <a href="#data-portability">data portability</a>.
+So can information about specific rights, like [access, rectification, erasure](#how-you-can-access-and-control-the-information-we-collect) and [data portability](#data-portability).

 ### Contacting Kee Vault